 Therefore, any one of you who judges is without excuse.
 For when you judge another, you condemn yourself, since you, the judge, do the same things.

-It is quite easy to reach a place in our minds and in our perspective where our judgement of others is skewed such that we condemn others for words and actions that mirror our own.
+It is very easy to reach a place in our mind and in our perspective where our judgement of others is skewed such that we condemn them for words and actions that mirror our own.
 We are quick to apply God’s mercy to ourselves and God’s justice and judgement to others.
-It seems we simply have a tendency to grow blind to our own sin and more perceptive of others’ sin.
+It seems we have a tendency to grow blind to our own sin and more perceptive of others’ sin.
 It is a dangerous place to be as Paul describes.

 We must remain aware of our own sin and sinful propensities while humbly continuing to seek forgiveness and showing gratitude for Who God is and what He is doing on our behalf and on behalf of others.
 He is rich in mercy and slow to wrath.
 Just as He is gracious and forgiving of others so must we be also without minimizing the seriousness of sin.
 Our own forgiveness requires that we be willing to forgive others.